CSV Import

 For Survey uploads, Deck skips column-level validation and instead shows a summary of respondents and the credit cost formula.

 6 / 8.
-Review the credit estimate
+Submit and credit handling

 A survey with only structured questions (NPS, Rating Scale, etc.) costs 0 credits.